RaySingerNZ/react-introduction-wiki/0---Introduction.md

-I created tutorial using the [Create React App](https://github.com/facebookincubator/create-react-app), its is a introduction to the main features of [React](https://facebook.github.io/react/) and [React Router](https://github.com/reactjs/react-router).
+I created thistutorial using the [Create React App](https://github.com/facebookincubator/create-react-app), its is a introduction to the main features of [React](https://facebook.github.io/react/) and [React Router](https://github.com/reactjs/react-router).